Academic Requirements

 Students will be able to….

-Note: Many AIS courses will also meet at least one theme in the Thematic Core, but they cannot be counted as requirements toward a major or a minor.
-An AIS may count for certificate credit.
-Certificates may not require an AIS, but they may identify AIS courses eligible for elective credit in fulfilling certificate requirements.
+Note: Many AIS courses will also meet at least one theme in the Thematic Core.
+An AIS may count for major credit.
+Majors may not require a specific AIS course, but they may identify AIS courses eligible for fulfilling requirements for the major.
+An AIS also may count for minor, certificate, or fellowship program credit.
+These curricular programs may not require an AIS, but they may identify AIS courses eligible for elective credit in fulfilling program requirements.

 Students will complete a Capstone course in their major, as designated by that department.
 The Capstone Experience allows students to pursue deep integration of their major and the concepts they have explored throughout the entire Christ at the Core curriculum.
 The Capstone Experience also considers how the First Year Seminar, the Advanced Integrative Seminar, and coursework in their major prepares them for their vocations after Wheaton.
 Transfer credit is not accepted for the Capstone.